Factbox - How low can they go? Central bank policy easing in 2015

 March 12 SERBIA

-Serbia's central bank cuts its benchmark interest rate for the first time since November to 7.5 percent from 8 percent, to ward off deflation and support economic growth after a new IMF loan deal.
+Serbia's central bank cuts its benchmark interest rate for the first time since November to 7.5 percent from 8 percent, as expected, in a move to ward off deflation and support economic growth after a new IMF loan deal.